httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Since `Representation-Digest` is a Dictionary, it can contain multiple members.
-This could be used, for example, to attach multiple checksums calculated using different hashing algorithms in order to support a population of endpoints with different evolving capabilities.
+This could be used, for example, to attach multiple checksums calculated using different hashing algorithms in order to support a population of endpoints with different or evolving capabilities.
 Such an approach could support transitions away from weaker algorithms (see {{algorithm-agility}}).

 ~~~ http-message